 In order to avoid an iron deficiency, make sure your kid gets enough iron-rich foods in their diet: lean meats, salmon, eggs, leafy greens, and whole grains.

 Carbohydrates get a bad rap from a lot of diet plans, but for young athletes, carbs serve a different role and are actually a crucial part of a balanced diet.

 But not all carbs are created equal.
 There are 2 basic kinds:

 Simple Carbohydrates are natural in fruits and milk.
-They are also found in processed and refined sugar products – like candy, soda etc. The body breaks down simple carbs very quickly to be used for energy.
-The problem is that if kids eat too much simple carbs they end up with sugar spikes in their bloodstream.
+They are also found in processed and refined sugar products – like candy, soda, etc. The body breaks down simple carbs very quickly to be used for energy.
+The problem is that if kids eat too many simple carbs they end up with sugar spikes in their bloodstream.
 This can lead to all sorts of health problems.